xiidea/EasyAuditBundle/Resources/doc/subscriber.md

 ```

-If you want you can optionally define define the resolver for the subscribed events like:
+If you want you can optionally define the resolver for the subscribed events like:

 ``` yaml
 services: